Overview

 Because cancer is a complex progressive disease, treating cancer pain is challenging.

-Cleveland Clinic Pain Management Specialists work hand in hand with oncologists and palliative care specialists in the Cleveland Clinic Taussig Cancer Institute to diagnose and treat cancer-related pain.
+Cleveland Clinic spine and pain medicine specialists work hand in hand with oncologists and palliative care specialists in the Cleveland Clinic Taussig Cancer Institute to diagnose and treat cancer-related pain.
 They also treat patients referred by other hospitals, cancer centers and community-based physicians.

 Cancer pain may result from the tumor itself or from the radiation or chemotherapy used to treat cancer.
-Today, thanks to advanced pain management techniques, many patients can be spared severe pain and suffering
+Today, thanks to advanced pain management techniques, many patients can be spared severe pain.

 Intraspinal drug delivery systems (IDDS) may be implanted in cancer patients to deliver the pain medications directly into the spinal fluid within the spinal cord.
 With IDDS systems the amount of medication is 1/300th of the equivalent of an oral dose.